marjanov802/Travel-Planner/Mobile-Recipe-App/mobile_recipe_app/docs/information.md

-Also having second thoughts about the apps login page as elderly people may not want to go through the hassle
+Also having second thoughts about the apps login page as elderly people may not want to go through the hassle May include a skip button and let them enter as a guest , that way they will be able to enter with default settings and if they want to they can change them by accessing the settings.

+Main menu-
+Using large cards to hold different options, if font size to large user can scroll Going to use icons which are recognisable to make navigation easier, and text as well

+Explore Recipes -
+Recipes are all on cards.
+Not sure on whether to include images yet as some images could be similar.

+Ingredients page-
+ISSUE - when font size is max the buttons go over the size of the screen